Career Timeline of Elissa Slotkin: Major Achievements and Milestones

 In May 2025, Elissa Slotkin was the only Senate Democrat to vote for a bill that would prevent California from banning the sale of gasoline-powered vehicles by 2035.

-June 2025: Response to Bombing of Iran
+June 2025: Response to bombing of Iran

-July 2025: Addressed Republican-led mid-decade redistricting efforts in Texas at Axios event
+July 2025: Addressed Republican-led mid-decade redistricting efforts in Texas

 At a July 2025 Axios event in Washington, D.C., Slotkin addressed Republican-led mid-decade redistricting efforts in Texas backed by Donald Trump, saying she would not "fight with one arm tied behind my back" if Republicans pursued what she called an aggressive partisan strategy.
-Her remarks came amid broader Democratic retaliatory planning and concerns about redistricting nationwide.

-2025: Votes for the Laken Riley Act
+2025: Voted for the Laken Riley Act

 Early in 2025, Elissa Slotkin was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

-2027: Expected to become Michigan's Senior Senator
+2027: Expected to become Michigan's senior senator